Master-zeroshot/face-anti-spoofing-with-mobileNetv3/README.md

 cd /data_preparation/
 python prepare_celeba_json.py
 ```

-To train on or evaluate the CASIA CEFA you just need to download it.
-The reader for this dataset supports not only RGB modality but the depth and IR too.
-Nevertheless, it's not the purpose of this project.

 Now you are ready to launch the training process!

 ### Configuration file
 The script for training and inference uses a configuration file.
 This is [default one](./configs/config.py).
 You need to specify paths to datasets.
 The training pipeline supports the following methods, which you can switch on and tune hyperparameters while training:
 * **dataset** - this is an indicator which dataset you will be using during training.
-Available options are 'celeba-spoof', 'LCC_FASD', 'Casia'.
+Available options are 'celeba-spoof', 'LCC_FASD'.
 * **multi_task_learning** - specify whether or not to train with multitasking loss. **It is available for the CelebA-Spoof dataset only!**
 * **evaluation** - it is the flag to perform the assessment at the end of training and write metrics to a file
 * **test_dataset** - this is an indicator on which dataset you want to test.
 Options are the same as for dataset parameter